ITISFoundation/osparc-issues/.github/ISSUE_TEMPLATE/4_pre_release.md

 ---
 name: Pre-release to staging
-about: Creates an issue to pre-release from master to staging deploy
+about: Creates an issue to pre-release from master to staging deploy (includes hotfixes)
-title: 'Pre-release master -> staging_SPRINTNAME_VERSION (DATE)'
+title: '🚀 Pre-release master -> staging_SPRINTNAME_VERSION (DATE)'
 labels: 'release'
 assignees: 'pcrespov'
 ---